 If you carry the CYP2C8*3 variant and take a lot of NSAIDs, you should talk with your doctor about the increased risk of GI bleeds.
 Be sure to also check out your CYP2C9 genetic variants.
 The combination of low function in both CYP2C8 and CYP2C9 increases the risk of problems from ibuprofen.

 Quercetin, a flavonoid that is often used as an anti-inflammatory supplement, is an inhibitor of CYP2C8.[ref]
 If you carry a genetic variant that slows CYP2C8, taking quercetin along with a medication that uses CYP2C8 could cause the medication not to work appropriately.

-Eye Health: Circling back around to the information above on how upregulation of CYP2C8 could increase problems with the retina, such as macular degeneration or diabetic retinopathy… Quercetin, an inhibitor of CYP2C8, has been shown to protect the eye from damage from diabetic retinopathy in animal studies.[ref]
-This may be something to consider if on a diet that is high in the long-chain omega-6 or omega-3 fatty acids (arachadonic acid), especially if AMD or diabetic retinopathy is a concern.
+Eye Health: Circling back around to the information above on how upregulation of CYP2C8 could increase problems with the retina, such as macular degeneration or diabetic retinopathy… Quercetin, an inhibitor of CYP2C8, has shown to protect the eye from damage from diabetic retinopathy in animal studies.[ref]
+This may be something to consider if on a diet that is high in the long-chain omega-6 or omega-3 fatty acids (arachidonic acid), especially if AMD (age macular degeneration) or diabetic retinopathy is a concern.
 Check out your genetic variants for age-related macular degeneration.